-In the back of our minds we all are perhaps aware that these patterns are emerging.
-But what many people may not realize is the magnitude of change these patterns will create for the future.
+Perhaps in the back of our minds some of us are aware that new communication/interaction patterns are emerging.
+But what many people may not realize is the potential change these patterns may create for the future.
 Will our grandchildren communicate less verbally in the future?
 Will this be acceptable?
-Will the social dynamics of body language and its interpretation change because our descendants use it less?
+Will the social dynamics of body language and its interpretation change?